 Load Testing: In addition to database testing, load testing commonly analyzes the database filter under an expected load.
 Consequently, it also defines the performance of database testing under normal and worst conditions.
-Furthermore, it shows below which is very useful key point for load testing as follows;
+Furthermore, it shows below which is a very useful key point for load testing as follows;

-- Response time for each transaction.
+- Response time for each transaction,

-- Performance of system components under data loads.
+- Performance of system components under data loads,

 - Network delay in client and the server.